maksymovchynnikov/EventCalc-SHiP/README.md

 - Entering the number of decay events to simulate in the polar angle coverage of SHiP.
 - Selecting the LLP.
-- Setting up genuine LLP properties such as the mixing pattern, variation of the theoretical uncertainty, and others (optionally, depending on LLP).
+- Setting up LLP-specific properties such as the HNL mixing pattern, dark-photon flux-uncertainty variation, or ALP-photon production source.
 - Selecting the LLP's decay modes for which the simulation will be launched (their names should be self-explanatory).
 - Range of LLP masses for which the simulation will be launched.
 - Range of LLP lifetimes.

 After that, the simulation will start.
 If the given combination of the mass and lifetime has too small production yield (< 1) or decay probability (<10^-21), its simulation terminates.
 In the other case, it produces two outputs in the folder `outputs/<LLP>` (see description below):
-- The information about the decay events of LLPs and decay products (the file `eventData/<LLP>_<mass>_<lifetime>_....txt`), with dots meaning the other parameters relevant for the simulation (such as the mixing pattern in the case of HNLs, etc.).
+- The information about the decay events of LLPs and decay products (the file `outputs/<LLP>/eventData/<LLP>_<mass>_<lifetime>_<other parameters>_data.dat`).
-- The information about total quantities from the simulation: mass, coupling, lifetime, number of events, etc. (the file `eventData/<LLP>/total/<LLP>-...-total.txt`).
+- The information about total quantities from the simulation: mass, coupling, lifetime, number of events, etc. (the file `outputs/<LLP>/total/<LLP>_<other parameters>_total.txt`).

 Note that the resulting number of the decay events in the output file will be lower than the initial one (by a factor `~0.6-1`).
 This is the effect of the azimuthal acceptance of the SHiP decay volume.

 ### Example

-The followin setup of launching `simulate.py` will run the simulation of `200000` decay events with HNLs with the mixing pattern `(1,0,0)`, all possible decay modes, masses `0.5, 4.5` GeV, and lifetimes ctau `0.01, 10000` for each mass:
+The following setup of launching `simulate.py` will run the simulation of `200000` decay events with HNLs with the mixing pattern `(1,0,0)`, all possible decay modes, masses `0.5, 4.5` GeV, and lifetimes ctau `0.01, 10000` for each mass:

 ```bash